sap-tutorials/eda/tutorials/pubsub-view-events/pubsub-view-events.md

 ### Basic message exchange

 Navigate to **Cluster Manager**, and go to the event broker service configured.
-You will land in the `Status` tab of the service.
+You will get to the `Status` tab of the service.

 In the event broker service, go to the **Try Me!** tab.